 We wake up every day thinking of the problems facing our nation.
 At every turn and corner, we’re reminded of them.
 We turn in at night with the same things on our minds.
 Our executives do nothing; their only concern lies with their pockets, filling their coffers while we fill coffins.
 The people do nothing regarding what plagues us them, believing it’s the prerogative of state (the executive) to do, and they do nothing about the state because “Everyone should be subject to the governing authorities.
 For there is no authority except from God, and those that exist have been instituted by God” and “o ye who believe!
 Obey Allah, and obey His Messenger and those who are in authority among you” Galatians 6:6, and “If you differ in anything refer it to Allah and His Messenger, if you are believers in Allah and the Last Day.
 That is best and most commendable in the end” An-Nisa 4:59.

 I ask; does God choose our leaders or do we?
 Is a man who rigs election then places a hand on God’s “Holy Scripture” to pledge his service God’s choice?
 Is a woman who pilfers our resources to purchase armored vehicles whole our farms lack machinery God’s choice?
 Are these people worthy of respect?
-If these aren’t God’s choice, would it be wrong to do something against them?
+If these are God’s choice, then I daresay that God is indeed wrong and we must set things right as we have done in countless other instances, and if they aren’t, would it not be perfectly right to do something against them?

 The rich own shares in weapon manufacturing corporations and appropriate the profits of war, while the poor get enlisted to fight for honour and motherland.
 It is said, “There is no peace in war, only profit”.

 Think how much better thing would be if less armored personnel carriers and more tractors and harvesters were procured, if plutonium and samarium was gotten, less for military stockpiles and more for power stations.